 High LH to FSH ratio – typically 3:1 ratio or more (although the diagnosis is still considered in any case of LH > FSH).

 Fasting insulin level is normal, meaning < 60 pmol/L or < 10 uIU/mL.

 The good news with a diagnosis of pill-induced PCOS, is that once your menstrual cycle returns and you start to ovulate regularly, the other signs and symptoms of PCOS are likely to resolve for good.

 In my own practice, and for many of my colleagues the supplement that works best to bring back ovulation and regular menstruation with pill-induced PCOS is a herbal combination of licorice root and white peony.
 This is particularly helpful in cases of high LH levels (luteinizing hormone).
 Licorice and peony supplements are typically continued for 3-4 months, until periods are regular and then the herbs can be stopped.
-One important note is that licorice root is contraindicated if you have high blood pressure.
-Also, do not use the popular herb Vitex if LH is high, as it may aggravate your symptoms rather than help to bring back menstruation (Vitex is very helpful for hypothalamic amenorrhea).
+One important note is that licorice root is contraindicated if you have high blood pressure or high cortisol levels.
+Also, do not use the popular herb Vitex if LH is high, as it may aggravate your symptoms rather than help to bring back menstruation (Vitex is very helpful for many other types of hormone imbalance).

 Additional factors to consider:

-- Nutrition: Eating sufficient calories is essential for regular ovulation and menstruation, as is a balanced nutrition plan.
-Remember that any type of crash dieting can stop ovulation and will prevent your period from returning too.
+Nutrition: Eating sufficient calories is essential for regular ovulation and menstruation, as is a balanced nutrition plan.
+Remember that any type of crash dieting, excessive fasting, or calorie restrictin can stop ovulation and will prevent your period from returning too.